scds/Omeka-S/omekasandbox.md

 If you plan to follow along with this tutorial, you can use the Omeka Sandbox available [here](https://omeka.org/s/download/#sandbox).

-Once you've set up the Omeka Sandbox you are ready to proceed to [Step 1](step1) creating Item Sets.
+Once you've set up the Omeka Sandbox you are ready to proceed to [Step 1](step1): Creating Item Sets.